frdedynamics/robotics-lab-documentation/source/texts/ROS1.rst

 What is ROS?
 =============
 * **ROS**: "(Robot Operating System) is an open-source, meta-operating system for your robot.
 It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.
-It also provides tools and libraries for obtaining, building, writing, and running code across multiple computers." `ros.org <https://www.ros.org>`_
+It also provides tools and libraries for obtaining, building, writing, and running code across multiple computers." `Follow this link for ros.org <https://www.ros.org>`_

   * Meta operating system
   * Fundamental components